feathersjs/feathers/docs/guides/basics/schemas.md

 ## What's next?

-In this chapter we learned about
+In this chapter we learned about schemas and implemented all the logic we need for our chat application.
+In the next chapter we will learn about [authentication](./authentication.md) as the last piece to get our chat application working.